tommasogritti/rank-gazer/README.md

     - Click on the "Run workflow" button to start the scraper immediately.

 ### Modifying the Scraper Script
-The Python script `run_scraper.py` is designed to take an `--app_url` argument, which is passed by the GitHub Actions workflow for each app in the matrix.
+The Python script `run_scraper.py` is designed to take an `--app_urls` argument, which is passed by the GitHub Actions workflow .
 The script scrapes the app's ranking, rating, and total number of reviews and appends it to the CSV file.

 Feel free to modify the scraping logic or add additional data points to be extracted as needed.